Italian cyclist, 17, suffers gruesome injury during crash in Belgium race

 A young Italian cyclist competing at the U23 European Track Championships on Friday was injured and taken to the hospital after a freak accident during a race.

-Lorenzo Gobbo, 17, was riding in the race in Belgium when a group of bikes crashed and a piece of the track was lifted it up from a pedal, according to Cycling News.
+Lorenzo Gobbo, 17, was riding in the race in Belgium when a group of bikes crashed and a piece of the track was lifted up from a pedal, Cycling News reported.
 The piece of track went through Gobbo’s back and pierced his lung.
 Doctors were able to remove the piece of wood from Gobbo.

 AUSTRALIAN CYCLIST CELEBRATES VICTORY TOO EARLY IN RACE, BLOWS CHANCE AT FIRST PLACE SPOT

-“After the operation, he is recovering well but stays in intensive care to prevent infections,” Frank Glorieux, chief executive of meet organizers Cycling Vlaanderen told BBC Sport.
+“After the operation he is recovering well, but stays in intensive care to prevent infections,” Frank Glorieux, chief executive of Cycling Vlaanderen told BBC Sport.

 WARNING: GRAPHIC IMAGE